readthedocs/blog/theme-release-100rc1.rst

 As the theme moves away from supporting direct installation through our GitHub repository, we want to preserve development previews of theme releases.
-In addition to several more focused releases on the theme roadmap, we will also be periodically be publishing development releases to PyPI.
+In addition to several more focused releases on the theme roadmap, we will also be periodically publishing development releases to PyPI.
 This will be the prescribed method to use unreleased theme changes.

 Our next official release, currently targeted for October or November, will be